grazianoEnzoMarchesani/EnviReader/README.md

 2. Create a **modular ES6 framework** for a robust, adaptable architecture with seamless integration and scalability.
 3. Design an intuitive **user interface** with light and dark modes, comprehensive data management, and comparative analysis tools.
 4. Implement advanced **data manipulation** tools for filtering, aggregation, and statistical analysis.
-5. Integrate **charting and visualization components** (charts, 3D renderings, interactive maps) for meaningful data representation using [ECharts](https://echarts.apache.org/en/index.html).
+5. Integrate **charting and visualization components** (charts, 3D renderings, interactive maps) for meaningful data representation.
 6. Build a comprehensive **EDX/EDT file management system** for easy upload, organization, and access.
-7. Leverage [ECharts](https://echarts.apache.org/en/index.html) for dynamic, interactive data visualizations, including customizable chart types.
+7. Leverage [**ECharts**](https://echarts.apache.org/en/index.html) for dynamic, interactive data visualizations, including customizable chart types.
 8. Develop tools for **data comparison**, highlighting differences with customizable color schemes and palette inversion.
 9. Optimize performance through **data caching** and efficient DOM manipulation for a responsive user experience.
 10. Create an **adaptive, responsive layout** for various screen sizes and devices.